gvwilson/thirdbit/src/fiction/in-heck/index.md

 that Maddy realized must once have been display cases.

 The corridor took them to a broad flight of stairs.
-The room waiting at their top filled the entire second story of the building.
+The room waiting at the top filled the entire second story of the building.
 Daylight poured through a wide gap in the domed roof to reveal something that looked like a metal log lying on the floor.
 Someone had swept the scattering of dry leaves and twigs around it